Join the #UnSelfie Project to Raise Kids with Empathy and Courage To Make a Better World

 Kids need time to relax and be in situations that force them to interact with other kids—and if some of those other kids represent other races, cultures, genders and belief systems, so much the better.
 Activities can and should be a fun opportunity to practice social skills.
 And having fun with kids from a variety of backgrounds really boosts empathy.

-REALITY CHECK: Did you know 40% of U.S. schools have either eliminated daily recess or considered doing away with it to find more time to prepare kids for tests?
+REALITY CHECK: 40% of U.S. schools have either eliminated daily recess or considered doing away with it to find more time to prepare kids for tests.

-3. Force kids to “unplug” as much as possible.
+3. Force kids to “unplug” as much as possible and de-stress

 Too much online communication means that our kids will be less equipped to develop skills to navigate their social world, learn emotional literacy, and practice empathizing.
 So set specific times to remain ‘unplugged’—for example, meal times, family meetings, and outings that involve other family members.
 Announce those “sacred times” and stick to them!”
 (And that includes parents!)

-REALITY CHECK: The average 8- to 18-year-old is plugged in to a digital media device about seven hours and 38 minutes a day.
-And that doesn’t count time spent texting or talking on cell phones.
+REALITY CHECK: The average 8-to 18-year-old is plugged in to a digital media device about seven hours and 38 minutes a day, not counting time spent texting or talking on cell phones.

 4. Try board games.